 Don’t be shy to make introductions on LinkedIn and Facebook, and ask for people’s input on what they need.
 Take the time to figure out how you can support your closest contacts by asking questions and listening to their feedback.
 The guidance you give someone can help them jumpstart their career and, in return, is another useful way to find a job.
 By helping others, you are opening up your network and increasing the opportunities you have to advance your career.

 Are you interested in learning more about finding your ideal job?
-Read more articles from “The Employer Perspective,” including “7 Must-Haves to Improve Your LinkedIn Profile” and “Your Go-To Guide for Job Hunting in the Digital Age.”
+Read more articles from our career advice archives, including “7 Must-Haves to Improve Your LinkedIn Profile” and “Your Go-To Guide for Job Hunting in the Digital Age.”